 Students work with their research mentor(s) to develop a research plan for their first two years.
 This may include involvement in ongoing projects with the mentor and/or beginning to design original studies.
 During Year 1 planning also begins for students' foundational research project or master's thesis.
-To assist with this project, students are enrolled in Research Fundamentals in the spring of their first year to work on developing the proposal.
+To assist with this project, students are enrolled in Research Methods in the spring of their first year to work on developing the proposal.

 Students are required to complete a foundational research project (FRP) or a master's thesis under the supervision of their research mentor.
-The FRP or thesis must be submitted, defended, and approved by December 1 of Year 3 (Details of the FRP expectations are listed under Foundational Research Project).Exceptions to the FRP/thesis requirement are made for students who are admitted into the program with a thesis that has been vetted by the Consortium faculty.
+The FRP or thesis must be submitted, defended, and approved by December 1 of Year 3.
+Exceptions to the FRP/thesis requirement are made for students who are admitted into the program with a thesis that has been vetted by the Consortium faculty.
 However, research involvement with the research mentor is still expected of these students.
 All students must give an oral presentation of a completed research project at the Program's Research Day.

-Students develop an area of focus for an empirical dissertation, a degree requirement, and are required to have an approved dissertation proposal by October 1 prior to applying for internship.
+Students develop an area of focus for an empirical dissertation, a degree requirement, and are required to have an approved dissertation proposal by October 1 of their 4th year prior to applying for internship.
 Students are also encouraged to continue their involvement in ongoing research projects with their research mentor and/or other Consortium faculty.